 I’m the lead builder and maintainer for some cultural analytics tools:

-I’m currently serving as an Editorial Board Member for the Journal of Cultural Analytics, Advisory Board Member and Guest Editor for the Computational Humanities Research (CHR) Journal, Advisory Board Member for the Anthology of Computers and the Humanities, and member of the Working Group on AI and Research as part of the MLA Task Force on AI in Research and Teaching.
+I’m currently serving as an Editorial Board Member for the Journal of Cultural Analytics, Advisory Board Member and Guest Editor for the Computational Humanities Research (CHR) Journal, Advisory Board Member for the Anthology of Computers and the Humanities, Executive Committee Member for ACM FAccT, and member of the Working Group on AI and Research as part of the MLA Task Force on AI in Research and Teaching.

 I regularly serve as a (Senior) Area Chair for ACL and related NLP conferences like COLM, and FAccT, and I often review for TACL, the Workshop on Narrative Understanding, and other venues.
 I’m currently serving as a Tutorials Co-Chair for IC2S2 (2026) and the Publicity Chair for FAccT (2026).
 Previously I also served as the Publicity Chair for FAccT (2025), a Workshops Co-Chair for ICWSM (2024), and an Ethics Co-Chair for NAACL (2024, 2025).